 Understanding your CKD blood and urine test results

 Knowing your own test results and understanding what they mean can be really empowering.
 It allows you to have some control over your CKD and can help you make informed decisions and positive choices for your health and wellbeing.

-It is normal to find feel overwhelmed and confused when you start trying to interpret your test results.
+It is normal to feel overwhelmed and confused when you start trying to interpret your test results.
 It can be hard to make sense of all the medical terminology and different numbers, symbols and ranges.

+Understanding your CKD blood and urine test results